---The thriving and turmoulous world of Galacia comes into contact with the kindness of a single man who put righteousness above politics and the bravery of a slave who could find true worth once more--
+--The thriving, yet tumultuous world of Galacia collides with the kindness of a single man who put righteousness above politics and the bravery of a slave who could find true worth once more--

-The young woman named Melody had been out in the vineyards collecting grapes in her woven basket as the palace guards stood and watched.
+The young woman named Melody had been out in the vineyards collecting grapes in her woven basket as the palace guards stood and watched by the gates.

 The guards never really focused on their jobs, no intruders ever came by Tashil’s palace except the prophet.
-Instead they used this time for their personal enjoyment and pride-boosting hours, to pick on the unfortunate, and lower people of the world - slaves.
+Instead they used this time for their personal enjoyment and pride-boosting hours, to pick on the less fortunate, and lower people of the world - slaves.

 Such was Melody, who was a slave in Galacia and constantly mocked, but she never denied it.
 Her scorn was so much to herself as it was the others to her.
 It truly was a worthless and pathetic existence, in her mind.